goody-1/alx-pre_course/README.md

-# This is a software engineering *pre course* git repository
+# This git repository is a software engineering *pre course* from the ALX school